-Washington’s Week 1 Preview: Ron Rivera era begins; Terry McLaurin vs. Darius Slay, round two
+Washington’s Week 1 Preview: Ron Rivera era begins; Terry McLaurin vs. Darius Slay, Round 2

 “I like this as the home opener because these guys are the gold standard in our division,” Rivera said.
 “This will be a good measuring stick as far as where we are as a football team.”

 Matchup to watch: Terry McLaurin vs. Darius Slay.
-Last season, Washington’s rookie receiver impressed the then-Detroit Lions’ cornerback, but the head-to-head numbers — five catches on 10 targets for 72 yards — don’t tell the whole story.
-Slay praised McLaurin’s speed on Twitter and said McLaurin would’ve caught two touchdowns against him if quarterback Dwayne Haskins were more accurate.
+Last season, Washington’s rookie wide receiver impressed the then-Detroit Lions cornerback, but the head-to-head numbers — five catches on 12 targets for 72 yards — don’t tell the whole story.
+Slay praised McLaurin’s speed on Twitter and said McLaurin would have caught two touchdowns against him if quarterback Dwayne Haskins were more accurate.

 This offseason, Detroit traded Slay to Philadelphia, where he received a three-year extension.
-This sets up McLaurin vs. Slay — one of the NFL’s best young receivers vs. one of its best corners — as a twice-annual event for the next three seasons.
+This sets up McLaurin vs. Slay — one of the NFL’s best young wideouts vs. one of its best corners — as a twice-annual event for the next three seasons.

 Now, the question is whether Slay will follow McLaurin on Sunday.
 He did last year, and he has said he wants to continue traveling with receivers — though Eagles defensive coordinator Jim Schwartz has been reticent to deploy defensive backs that way.
 Schwartz believes using one corner as a follow too easily telegraphs whether the defense is in man or zone.

 This week, Schwartz and Slay were noncommittal when asked if Slay would shadow McLaurin.
 There’s reason, though, to believe Schwartz might make an exception to his rule.
 In Schwartz’s two games against McLaurin last season, the receiver had 10 catches for 255 yards and two touchdowns.
-To contain him, it could be McLaurin vs. Slay, round two.
+To contain him, it could be McLaurin vs. Slay, Round 2.

 NFC (L)east: Washington is looking for its first divisional win since Oct.
 28, 2018.
 The 10-game losing streak started after they beat the New York Giants, 20-13, behind Alex Smith (20-for-32, 178 yards, one touchdown) and Adrian Peterson (26 rushes for 149 yards, one touchdown).
 D.J.
 Swearinger had two interceptions.
 Jordan Reed led the team with seven catches.